Availability: Accepting new directees. Available for supervision. Available some weekdays, as well as some evening and

 Since moving to the Bay area, I’ve been worshiping with the Presbyterians, and now I've circled back to the Lutherans.
 I am enjoying discovering the wider stream of Christianity and the richness of spiritual practices therein.

 Specialties: Given my background and education, I am especially attuned to the needs and challenges of those in the Evangelical tradition.
 Folks often come to me when they've been Christians for a while and find themselves asking "Is this all there is to it?" or "What happened to the living water that was supposed to be flowing through me?"
 Sometimes they are just plain weary, tired of doing all the right things and feeling like God and the abundant life are out of reach.
 Or they've found that biblical and theological answers to questions that had made sense their whole lives no longer seem like enough.
 All of these questions are most welcome direction, there is no need to be alone in it.

 Style of Direction: I'm profoundly awed to be invited along on another's journey.
 I hear their deep wish for flourishing and hold hope for them as they grapple with their faith and simultaneously struggle for authenticity.
 I consider it a privilege to sit with another, listening to their story and discerning together what God may be inviting them to next.
 I also enjoy helping people find prayer practices that fit their lives now.

-Personal information: My husband and I were married in 2006 and welcomed our son in 2011 and our daughter in 2017.
-I love drinking coffee, practicing yoga, zumba, coloring, reading, enjoying nature, wine “tasting” and watching my son grow into a open, trusting and loving human.
+Personal information: My husband and I were married in 2006, welcomed our son in 2011 and our daughter in 2017.
+I love drinking coffee, practicing yoga, zumba, coloring, reading, enjoying nature, wine “tasting” and watching my kids grow into open, trusting and loving humans.